 A day’s rafting trip can be organised on the Indus and Zanskar rivers out of Leh.
 The most popular stretch on the Indus is between Phey and Nemo – a fun section with easy class 2+rapids (depends on the water levels).
 In September, even the Zanskar river is tamer and rafting on this section is fun with bigger rapids.
 This trip begins either from Chilling (for the more adventurous) or Skorpochey and ends in Nemo after the confluence of the Indus and Zanskar rivers.

 Indus Himalaya, Splash Adventure, Luna Tours and Rimo Expeditions are the recognised Rafting Operators in Leh.

-Mountain biking is a fun and environment friendly way to explore the surroundings of Leh .
-From monasteries to small villages taking the less travelled link roads and soaking in the spectacular landscape, one can take the challenge of mountain biking up to Khardungla pass at 5370 or drive up to the pass and roll downhill to Leh.
+Mountain biking is a fun and environment friendly way to explore the surroundings of Leh.
+From monasteries to small villages taking the less travelled link roads and soaking in the spectacular landscape, one can take the challenge of mountain biking up to Khardungla pass at 5370m or drive up to the pass and roll downhill to Leh.
 One can hire bikes for a day or longer from mountain bike rental stores like:

 Cultural Tours And Sightseeing

 Ladakh is a place where Tibetan Buddhism has thrived for centuries and its rich cultural heritage can be seen from its ancient monasteries and palaces spread across.
-One can visit Thiksey early morning to witness the daily prayer ceremony as well as famous monasteries like Hemis, Matho, Stakna , all which lie close to Leh.
-Further down the Indus, west of Leh lies Alchi, Lamayuru, Ridzong, Likir and day trips can be made or one can spend a night at Alchi or Lamayuru and visit this side of the valley.
+One can visit Thiksey early morning to witness the daily prayer ceremony as well as famous monasteries like Hemis, Matho, Stakna, all of which are located close to Leh.
+Further down the Indus, west of Leh are located monasteries of Alchi, Lamayuru, Ridzong, Likir and day trips can be made or one can spend a night at Alchi or Lamayuru and visit this side of the valley.
 The ALTOA Facebook page can be visited for more details on registered Tour Operators.